delta3d/delta3d/trunk/delta3d/demos/fireFighter/readme.txt

 The objective is to walk through the ship performing the required tasks.
 If you manage to complete all the tasks, you win!

 To run, use the GameStart utility and supply the library name on the command line.
+The demo's working directory should be the delta3d root folder.

 Usage:
 "GameStart.exe fireFighter" or "GameStartD.exe fireFighter"